That’s what most would think about the cost of living in Singapore.

-But how about the medical costs?
+How about the medical costs?
 Are they even more expensive?

 Let’s find out.

-(Updated frequently to reflect the latest information.)
+(Updated from time to time to reflect the latest information.)

 - 1) Inflation Rate for Medical Costs is 10% per Year